collapsed-stacks/startups/questions/7652/would-a-name-as-simple-as-apple-still-work-as-a-company-name-these-days.md

 - tagged: `domain-name`
 - score: 4

-<p>Apple was named that way because it was just simple.
+Apple was named that way because it was just simple.
 No special meaning (as far as I'm aware).
 Of course, back then, it would've been hard to promote a name like that as well, but would it be impossible now?
-Due to all the SEO that comes with it nowadays, I imagine it would.</p>
+Due to all the SEO that comes with it nowadays, I imagine it would.

-<p>Naturally they were used to be known as Apple Computer, so would that make a significant difference?</p>
+Naturally they were used to be known as Apple Computer, so would that make a significant difference?

 ## Answer 7960